loom-build-tool/loom/docs/plugin-maven.rst

 Settings
 --------

-repositoryUrl
-    The URL of the maven repository to use when downloading artifacts.
-    By default this is: ``https://repo.maven.apache.org/maven2/``.

 groupAndArtifact
     The *groupId* and *artifactId* used by the ``mavenArtifact`` product when creating a ``pom.xml`` and installing to your local repository.